sanjivch/DataScience/Notes/Generalized Linear Models.md

 - centering the data (deduct the mean of the variable from each score)
 - remove independent variables with high VIF values.

+## Logistic Regression

+- Linear models are used to seperate datasets which are linearly seperable.
+-